yaya2devops/bachelor-guide/docs/learntex.md

 </details>

-4. Create a new project in **Overleaf** and import the zipped `Hello Yaya.zip` Folder.
+4. Create a new project in **Overleaf** and click Import Project

+5. Pick the zipped `Hello Yaya.zip` Folder.

 ![Project->Import->Pick Zip](hello/Hello%20Yaya/import-from-local.png)

 > There was internet and It was imported.

-5. Compile the document and observe the output.
+6. Watch the Compiler do it for you, observe the output.

 As soon as you import the project, it will seamlessly direct you to the following page.